gillesah/Anthophila/readme.md

 ```
 {"contamination_date": "2024-01-08", "contamination_disease": " a new contamination of La fausse teigne"}
 ```

 - Make an intervention on all the beehives in a beeyard : {host}/API/beeyards/{id}/beeyard_intervention/

 ## Security and permissions :

-The permission setup is in the file [permission.py](./anthophila_app/views/serializer.py)

 Only the beekeeper of a beehive (or a beeyard) has the permission to edit.
 For the other users, they can just read.